 |Test Case ID||Agora||Vonage|

-Vonage consumed slightly less RAM than Agora, with an average of 128 KB compared to Agora’s 151 KB.
+Vonage consumed slightly less RAM than Agora, with an average of 128 MB compared to Agora’s 151 MB.

 This blog summarizes the test results covering various real-world scenarios and conditions experienced when implementing Video SDKs for point-to-point Web use cases.
 When it comes to real-time communication, the ability to deliver a high-quality and consistent end user experience is critical.
 Our testing shows that Agora consistently outperforms Vonage in common RTC scenarios involving jitter and packet loss.
 Agora’s advantage in these scenarios comes from our global SD-RTN (Software Defined Real Time Network)™ which uses AI to intelligently route traffic for optimal RTC performance.